mcnijman/go-emailaddress/README.md

 Note that there is no such thing as perfect email address validation other than sending an actual email (ie. with a confirmation token).
 This library however checks if the email format conforms to the spec and if the host (domain) is actually able to receive emails.
 You can also use this library to find emails in a byte array.
-This package is created as similar packages don't seem to be maintained anymore (ie contain bugs with pull requests still open), and/or use wrong local validation.
+This package was created as similar packages don't seem to be maintained anymore (ie contain bugs with pull requests still open), and/or use wrong local validation.